MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 ##Step 2: Drilling

-Drill a hole on top of the cabinet as displayed in the image below.
+Drill a hole on top of the cabinet.
 Make sure the hole is big enough for the Camera's USB end to go through.

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/drill_magic_mirror.JPG)